akyekth/id2210_DS_project/README.md

 Distributed Key value store
 PUSH and POP operation.
-see projectreport for more details
+see project report for more details